soumende1/BehavioralCloning/README.md

 - python video.py run1, which saves the images in run1 folder in run1.mp4 .
 - The gif format of run1.mp4 is embedded below

-The autonomous driving was also recorded using screen recorder and uploaded in video directory.
-As the github has a restriction on file size a smaller portion of the screen recorded video has been upload.
+The autonomous driving was also recorded using screen recorder, they could not be uplaoded but stored in my local machine.
+They can be shared on request.

 | Autonomous  Driving  |